siromivel/lambdeth/README.md

 ## Methods

+### Contains
+Returns true if a specified value is present in the array and false if not.

 ### Map
-Iterates an array and returns a new array of equal lenth containing transformed elements
+Returns a new array of equal lenth containing transformed elements.

 ### Filter
-Iterates an array and returns a new array with values for which the predicate returns false
+Returns a new array with values for which the predicate returns false.

+### Unique
+Returns a new array containing only 1 copy of each value present in the original array.
 ____________________________________________________________________________________________________________________________________
 # Usage